 Haven supports five languages for AI generation:

-Listings whose language can't be confidently detected — usually because there isn't enough text yet — default to English for AI generation.
+Properties whose language can't be confidently detected — usually because there isn't enough text yet — default to English for AI generation.
 You can change this any time from the editor.

 Edit listing > Settings > Language

-Landing page editor > Settings > Language
+Multi-unit site editor > Settings > Language

 The language setting only affects future AI generation.
 It deliberately does not: